DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 A participant will have the same `participant_id` throughout the API.

-If a participant is a mentor and linked to an ECT, then the mentor_id that appears on the response for their ECT will be the mentor’s participant_id.
+If a participant is a mentor and linked to an ECT, then the `mentor_id` that appears on the response for their ECT will be the mentor’s `participant_id`.

 If the mentor is an unfunded mentor, then the identifier will be their participant_id.